Choosing the Right Heli Ski Operation for Your Trip

 Lodges and Amenities

-Dining is a key part of the luxury ski experience, and the food quality at CMH is first-rate, but due to the larger size of the lodges, meals tend to be served buffet style, whereas at NEH, our culinary team prefers plated gourmet meals.
+Dining is a key part of the luxury ski experience, and the food quality at CMH is first-rate.
+But our guests often tell us that the plated gourmet meals served by our Red Seal culinary team are the best they’ve had at any heli ski lodge.

 The main disadvantage of the CMH lodges is the absence of a major airport nearby.
 Therefore, CMH guests usually fly into Calgary or Kelowna and need to take a 3-5 hour bus ride (depending on the lodge and winter driving conditions) to get there.
 NEH’s location is very close to Terrace, which is a major hub for Northern BC, with 5 or more flights each day, so there’s never a long bus ride before or after a trip, just a quick 20-min shuttle to and from the airport.